cboettig/earlywarning/inst/examples/fallacy_appendix.md

-Population dynamics are simulated using the `populationdynamics` package (Boettiger, 2012) for exact simulations of discrete birth-death processes in continuous time using the Gillespie agorithm (Gillespie, 1977).
+Population dynamics are simulated using the `populationdynamics` package (Boettiger, 2012) for exact simulations of discrete birth-death processes in continuous time using the Gillespie algorithm (Gillespie, 1977).
 Early warning signals of variance and autocorrelation, as well as the model-based estimate of Boettiger & Hastings, (2012) are estimated using the `earlywarning` package (Boettiger, 2012).
 These